IsDefinitelyUser/proot-distro-custom/README.md

 Instructions:

-If you want to add more install options to the `proot-distro install` command:
+If you want to add more install options to `proot-distro`:

 • Make "install-custom.sh" executable by running:
 `chmod +x install-custom.sh`